mikeogunmakin/learning-hyperparameter-optimization-for-ml/sequential-search.md

 ## Search Strategies
 - **Grid Search / Random Search**:
   - Generate all combinations up front.
+    - In Grid Search and Random Search, you define a search space for each hyperparameter before the search begins.
+    - Then, all possible (Grid Search) or randomly sampled (Random Search) combinations are generated in advance.
   - Evaluate in parallel.
+    - Since all combinations are already decided, each one can be trained and evaluated independently.
   - Suitable for simple models.

 - **Sequential Search**: